nealcaren/crisis-and-opportunity-books/books/the-walls-of-jericho/the-walls-of-jericho.md

 It was apparent that the bristling antagonists bristled no longer, had limply lost interest in their quarrel.

-"Aw, man," mumbled Jinx, "what you talkin' 'bout?"
+"Aw, man," mumbled Jinx, "what you talkin' &rsquo;bout?"

-"You know what I'm talkin' 'bout you freckle-face giraffe, and so does 'at baby hippopotamus in front of you.
+"You know what I'm talkin' &rsquo;bout you freckle-face giraffe, and so does &rsquo;at baby hippopotamus in front of you.
 We got that Court Avenue job in the mornin', and if I got to break in one rooky on it, I might as well break in two."
 The voice, too, was like bronze, heavy, rich in tone, uncompromisingly solid, with a surface shadowy and smooth as velvet save for an occasional ironic glint.

 "This boogy," explained Bubber, "thinks he's bad.
-Come slippin' me 'bout my family.
+Come slippin' me &rsquo;bout my family.
 He knows I don't play nuthin' like that."

-"Needn't git uppity 'bout it," mumbled Jinx sullenly.
+"Needn't git uppity &rsquo;bout it," mumbled Jinx sullenly.

 "Ain' gittin' uppity.
 Jes' natchly don' like it, thass all.
 Keep yo' thick lips off my family ef y' know what’s good fo' y'."

 He who had interrupted queried blandly, "Ain't there gonna be no fight?"

-Jinx said to Bubber--- "Aw go 'haid, drabble-tail.
+Jinx said to Bubber--- "Aw go &rsquo;haid, drabble-tail.
 Ain' nobody studyin' yo' family."

 And this questionable apology Bubber chose to accept.
 "Oh," said he.
 "Oh---aw right, then.
 Thass different."